Rodrigo (musician): Becoming a soloist and rise to fame

 As Rodrigo failed to achieve success in Córdoba after five years with Manto Negro, his father and manager Eduardo decided to launch Rodrigo's career as a soloist in Buenos Aires.
 In 1990, he published his debut album, La Foto de tu Cuerpo, through Polygram Records.
 Although he described himself as a "cuarteto fan", his first album had a rock style.
 In 1991, he published his next album, Aprendiendo a Vivir, which he promoted with his first appearance in Buenos Aires at the nightclub Fantástico Bailable.
 The success of his performance propelled the sales of the record and gained Bueno the acknowledgement of the tropical music scene.
 It was followed by Completamente Enamorado, Muy Bueno and Made in Argentina, which met with moderate success.
 In 1993, his father died of a heart attack in Bueno's arms prior to a concert where he would promote his new release La Joya.
 Bueno was forced to perform and later considered retiring.

 After six months of mourning, he returned with Made in Córdoba.
 As his popularity in Buenos Aires was rising, he left Polygram Records and signed a contract with Sony Music.
 During his short stint with the company, he recorded Sabroso, composed of salsa and merengue songs.
 Despite Bueno's rising popularity, the recording executives still did not believe he could become a major success.
-After experimenting with salsa and merengue, then performing as a ballad crooner, he shifted his style and repertoire entirely to cuarteto.
-In 1996, he signed a contract with Magenta Records that gave him 1% of his total record sales.
-The songs from his first album release, Lo Mejor del Amor, became major radio hits that propelled him to national fame and earned him an ACE Award for Best Musical Act from the Argentine Association of Entertainment Journalists.
-The next year he published La Leyenda Continua, recorded live at Fantástico Bailable.
+After experimenting with salsa and merengue, then performing as a Crooner, he shifted his style and repertoire entirely to cuarteto.
+The songs from his first album release under Magenta Records, Lo Mejor del Amor, became major radio hits that propelled him to national fame and earned him an ACE Award for Best Musical Act from the Argentine Association of Entertainment Journalists.
+In 1997, he published La Leyenda Continua, recorded live at Fantástico Bailable.
 The record was later certified gold by the Argentine Chamber of Phonograms and Videograms Producers.
 The success of those albums was followed by Cuarteteando, which included the hit songs "Ocho Cuarenta" and "Y voló, voló".
 La Leyenda Continúa and Cuarteteando sold 60,000 copies each.